imyanyang/imyanyang.github.io/index.md

 I am a fifth-year Ph.D. candidate in Finance at Smith School of Business, Queen's University.
-My research interests include institutional investors, corporate financial distress, and fixed income market.
-I am particularly interested in understanding incentive and information problems in financial economics.
+My research focus on EMPIRICAL Corporate Finance.
+I am passionate about documenting novel facts and uncovering economic forces with the help of econometric tools.

 `Email:` yan.yang@queensu.ca